• Skip to main content

 Young early season raw beets can be grated or thinly sliced for salads.
 Make sure to peel them first as the skin is a little bitter.
 Chioggia beets make a fabulous eye-catching salad!

-Note: The phytonutrients in beets, responsible for its numerous health benefits, are sensitive to heat, so try not to cook at too high a temperature or for a prolonged amount of time.
+Note: The phytonutrients in beets are good for you but are sensitive to heat, so don’t cook them at a very high a temperature for a prolonged amount of time.

 Can you cook beet greens?